 tree has matured a little more.
 The "eyes", I presume, are where

 branches had been cut off in the past, the nose is general roughness,

 but the mouth - which looks to be a nearly perfect oblong - is a little

 harder to identify.
 A light effect, or just a coincidence?

 When this shop in

-Hospital Street was put on the market, the vendors had held a closing down
+Hospital Street was put on the market some years ago, the vendors had held a closing down

 sale and the sign was still on the window.
 I am sure the buyers would not have got